meeeejin/SWE3033-F2021/week3/README.md

 In this case, the hit ratio is `1 - (Innodb_buffer_pool_reads / Innodb_buffer_pool_read_requests)`.

 3. Observe how the hit/miss ratio changes over time and analyze the results yourself.
-You should submit a report for this results.
+You should submit a report for this result.

 4. Close the MySQL session: